gmontamat/gentun/README.md

 which inspires us to adopt the genetic algorithm to efficiently traverse this large search space."* ~ [Genetic CNN](https://arxiv.org/abs/1703.01513) paper

-## Supported gene encodings
+## TODO: Supported gene encodings

-Feel free to to submit your own individual-model pairs to enhance the project.
+Feel free to submit your own custom models to enhance the project.
 You can use as an example the *XgboostIndividual* and *XgboostModel* classes provided which have a simple gene encoding for instructional purposes.
 So far, this project supports parameter tuning for the following models: